 BDF have over 20 years’ experience working with private and public sector organisations.
 Their 300 members include Manchester Metropolitan University who received Gold Disability Standard status in 2017.

 There is a huge list of benefits of membership available to all LSE staff.
 All colleagues can register with their LSE email address to access line manager guides, a mental health module and specialised toolkits.
 There is also an advice service for managers and resources on recruitment, adjustments and communications.

-Network of Disabled Students and Staff (NODSS): If you would like to be involved in the NODSS, please contact the chair of the network, Ken Kinsella (email@example.com).
+LSE has a Network of Disabled Students and Staff (NODSS).
+If you would like to be involved in the NODSS, please contact the chair of the network, Ken Kinsella (email@example.com).